ZipCPU/zipcpu/INSTALL.md

 - It contains my first attempt at building an Assembler.
 Well, it does until I eventually remove it from the repository as unnecessary ...
 - It also contains the source code for an example assembly level [debugger](sw/zipdbg).
 This will probably be replaced in time with an implementation of gdb, but it remains for the time being.

 Prior to building within the ZipCPU repository directory, you need to make certain you have a number of prerequisites.
-These include: texinfo gcc-dev g++-dev flex bison libbison-dev verilator libgmp10 libgmp-dev libmpfr-dev libmpc-dev libelf-dev and ncurses-dev.
+These include: texinfo gcc-dev g++-dev flex bison libbison-dev verilator libgmp10 libgmp-dev libmpfr-dev libmpc-dev libelf-dev, bc, ctags, and ncurses-dev.

 To build all of the above, type _make_ in the main repository directory.
 This will build the tools and place them into a [local install directory](sw/install/cross-tools/bin).
 Sadly, this process will currently fail about halfway through.
 To get past this, add the [install directory](sw/install/cross-tools/bin) to your path and restart.  _make_ will then pick up where it left off and finish the task.